lcolosi/CV/README.md

 # Luke Colosi's CV.

-Contains pdf and tex file versions of CV.
+Contains pdf and tex file versions of CV along with a bib file.